why-in-Shanghaitech/sapp/README.md

 pip uninstall sapp
 ```

+## Features

+ - Free yourself from long commands and slurm settings.
+Personally, I do not like typing a long command or executing a shell script with no interactive console.
+ - Beautiful `tqdm` progress bar for `srun` interactive jobs.
+ - Sapp allows you to run `srun` and `sbatch` without worrying about file changes.
+It will memorize the file you submit, so feel free to change the scripts or config files after submitting the job, even if it does not start running yet.
+ - Sapp could do auto port forwarding -- enjoy the Internet on the compute node!

 ## How it works

-It just adds the command line arguments for `srun`.
-Personally I do not like typing a long command, or execute a shell script.

-The GPU status query is based on command `sinfo`.
+ - The GPU status query is based on the command `sinfo`.
+ - The Internet service is based on clash and ssh port forwarding.

 > **Warning**
 > This tool is only tested in Shanghaitech SIST Cluster.
 It may not suit for all slurm systems.
+(But easy to extend!)